seed-run/homepage/_docs/pinning-the-serverless-version.md

 #### Caching Versions

 Seed internally caches versions of Serverless Framework to speed up your builds.
 So if you pin your service to use a specific version, Seed will first check if it's been previously cached.
-If not, then it'll be added to a job queue to cache it in the future.
+If not, then it'll be added to a queue to cache it in the future.

 You can read more about [version pinning in the Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/guide/services#pinning-a-version).